lkcormack/rat-clustering/ClusteringFigurePipeline.md

 Computes the mean, sd (se of the mean), and skew for the loaded summary file (e.g. “3RatsClusterSummary.RData”).
 The means and SEs are hardcoded into [makeNratMeansPlots.R](Box/MovementAnalysisMS/ClusteringAnalysisCode/makeNratMeansPlots.R) for plotting.
 The summary data (the outputs of this file for each condition) are in [DistributionStats.xlsx](Box/MovementAnalysisMS/DistributionStats.xlsx).

+## 5. Make pairwise quantile - quantile plots for all conditions - [MakeQQPlots.R](Box/MovementAnalysisMS/ClusteringAnalysisCode/MakeQQPlots.R)

+Makes a QQ plot of a pair of cluster size or cluster lifetime distribution.
+You must

+* run [LoadAllSumData.R](Box/MovementAnalysisMS/ClusteringAnalysisCode/LoadAllSumData.R) first to load the summary data and create the necessary variables
+* enter the variable names corresponding to the distributions you wish to plot, e.g. ‘qqplot(n9Vals, n15Vals,…’

-## 5. Plot mean cluster lifetime and size vs. number of rats in the enclosure -[makeNratMeansPlots.R](Box/MovementAnalysisMS/ClusteringAnalysisCode/makeNratMeansPlots.R)
+## 6. Plot mean cluster lifetime and size vs. number of rats in the enclosure -[makeNratMeansPlots.R](Box/MovementAnalysisMS/ClusteringAnalysisCode/makeNratMeansPlots.R)

 Plots the